MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/leadership.md

 **When you hold 1:1s, don’t make them all about business.** Use the time to learn about the team member as a person and to find areas of common interest outside of work.

-**Focus on team members' strengths.** According to Gallup, people who say their manager focuses on their strengths are 16 times more likely to report being engaged with their work.
+**Build a broad internal network.** [Research by Microsoft](https://insights.office.com/productivity/what-great-managers-do-daily/) has found that managers with relatively large internal networks receive higher team engagement scores, and their team members tend to have larger networks as well.

-**Help team members prioritize tasks.** Research by Microsoft has shown that people who receive prioritization support from managers are better able to maintain productivity levels without working longer hours.
+**Help team members prioritize tasks.** [Research by Microsoft](https://insights.office.com/workplace-analytics/the-new-manager-11-nurturing-employee-resiliency-during-disruption-and-change/) has shown that people who receive prioritization support from managers are better able to maintain productivity levels without working longer hours.

 <!-- For now, we cannot use these links, so keeping them safe here: